 You not only have your accomplishment to be proud of, but you also realize you’ve tackled your fears – or come face-to-face with your fear of success.

-Whatever is your new reality gives you a new set of challenges to contend with and it also pushes you to set new big goals for yourself.
+Your new reality gives you a new set of challenges to contend with and it also pushes you to set new big goals for yourself.

-In the end you’re fundamentally changed for the better, because you have more confidence, more self-knowledge and more wisdom.
+In the end, you’re fundamentally changed for the better, because you have more confidence, more self-knowledge, and more wisdom.